nubs/bizgolf/README.md

  * @return string The docker image id that was created.
+ * @throws Exception if unable to create docker image */
+/**
+ * Creates a docker image based on the requested language with the given user
+ * script added to the image for execution.
+ *
+ * @param string $languageName One of the supported languages.
+ * @param string $script The file path to the user's submission to test.
+ * @param string|null $constantName The name of the constant to set, if a
+ *     constant is being used.
+ * @param mixed|null $constantValue The value of the constant to set, if a
+ *     constant is being used.
+ * @return string The docker image id that was created.
  * @throws Exception if unable to create docker image */ function createImage($language, $script);

 /**